Skip to Content

 Sandy Nurse

 On Thursday, Council Members Sandy Nurse of Brooklyn and Carlina Rivera of Manhattan introduced a bill that would require the DOT install 35 “e-bike charging stations” in commercial corridors each year for five years.
-The bill would also require at least 25 percent of those charging stations be cited in the roadway.
+The bill would also require at least 25 percent of those charging stations be placed in the roadway.

 After three years, the DOT will have to submit a report analyzing the usage and cost of maintaining the charging stations.